SAVE THE DATE! Join us online and in-person for the CRA & AHPA Annual Scientific Meeting, Feb 2-5, 2022!

 The ASM keynote lectures include:

-Additionally, we will feature abstracts and poster tours for trainees and investigators to showcase their research activities; State-of-the-Art and crowd-sourced workshops; satellite symposia; as well as the not-to-be-missed crowd favourites including Clinical Pearls and Mysterious Cases, RheumJeopardy and The Great Debate!
+We will of course feature all the content you have come to expect and enjoy, including abstracts and poster tours for trainees and investigators to showcase their research activities; State-of-the-Art and crowd-sourced workshops; satellite symposia; as well as the not-to-be-missed crowd favourites including Clinical Pearls and Mysterious Cases, RheumJeopardy and The Great Debate!
 Opportunities to celebrate our award-winning colleagues will be featured throughout the meeting, and satellite meetings will feature the Residents’ Pre-Course, CRA Review Course, AHPA Pre-Course, and the Canadian Arthritis Research Conference.

-We welcome all CRA and AHPA members, as well interested stakeholders, and colleagues around the word to join us for this exciting and memorable annual scientific meeting.
-We look forward to reconnecting, sharing, and celebrating with you in February!
+We welcome all CRA and AHPA members, as well as all interested stakeholders, and colleagues around the word to join us for this exciting event.
+We look forward to celebrating with you in February!

 On behalf of the CRA Annual Scientific Meeting Program Committee